nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### How is the feature implemented

-The sequence diagram below describes the interaction between classes when find command entered.
+The sequence diagram below describes the interaction between classes when find command is entered.
 ![FindSequenceDiagram](./images/FindSequenceDiagram.png)

 Step 1.
 Parsing